benjamin-feron/ssh-tunnelr/README.md

             -L 81:localhost:81 \
             -L 82:localhost:82
 ````
-It is possible to specify output ports range with -f option by specifying third port number.
+It is possible to specify output ports range by specifying third port number.
 ````
--f 7000:7002:80
+7000:7002:80
 ````
 so result is :
 ````